Fandasman/SEG-major-project/README.md

 ## Installation instructions

-IN ORDER TO MAKE THE RECOMMENDER SYSTEM FUNCTION PROPERLY, MAKE SURE model.pk IS IN THE MAIN DIRECTORY OF THE PROJECT
+IN ORDER TO MAKE THE RECOMMENDER SYSTEM FUNCTION PROPERLY, MAKE SURE model.pkl IS IN THE MAIN DIRECTORY OF THE PROJECT

 To install the software and use it in your local development environment, you must first set up and activate a local development environment.
 From the root of the project: